segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 > info ""
 > The **Host Address** field does not appear in source settings until it's enabled by Segment Customer Success.

-**Option 2**

 ## Custom CDN / API Proxy

-You can proxy settings and destination requests that typically go to `http://cdn.segment.com` through a custom proxy.
+Proxy settings and destination requests that typically go to `http://cdn.segment.com` through a custom proxy.

 ```ts
 const analytics = AnalyticsBrowser.load({